domoritz/domoritz.github.io/projects.md

 ### Himawari 8

-A chrome extension that shows the latest image from the Himawari 8 weather satellite when you open a new tab.
-The code is on [Github](https://github.com/domoritz/himawari-8-chrome) and you can install the extension from the [Chrome web store](https://chrome.google.com/webstore/detail/himawari-8-satellite-new/llelgapflianaapmnpncgakfjhfhnojm).
+A webextension that shows the latest image from the Himawari 8 weather satellite when you open a new tab.
+The code is on [Github](https://github.com/domoritz/himawari-8-chrome) and you can install the extension from the [Chrome web store](https://chrome.google.com/webstore/detail/himawari-8-satellite-new/llelgapflianaapmnpncgakfjhfhnojm) and the [Firefox addon gallery](https://addons.mozilla.org/en-US/firefox/addon/satellite-new-tab-page/).

 {:.center.two-thirds}
-{% include image name="himawari.png" caption="Himawari Chrome extension new tab page." %}
+{% include image name="himawari.png" caption="Himawari extension new tab page." %}

 ### Game of Life